-Although Local Government elections were scheduled to take place in 2009, no province move ahead in this regard during the 3 year period.
-Provinces have instead chosen Commissionerate system over establishing local government.
+Although Local Government elections were scheduled to take place in 2009, no province moved ahead in this regard during the last three years.
+Provinces have instead chosen the Commissionerate system over establishing local government.
 The lack of initiative of all provincial Governments to hold Local Government elections and install elected local government, a crucial third tier of democracy, remains one of their biggest failings.
-The fact that democratically installed governments have chosen to rely on unelected officials to govern at the lower level is a big question mark on their credibility.

-As these have been the favourites of the military rulers and mostly elected under military rules, Local Governments enjoy little political support by parties.
-However, the 18th Constitutional Amendment passed in April 2010 by all parties represented in the Parliament had retained Article 140-A relating to devolution of power to local governments and expanded to provide that elections to local governments shall be held by the Election Commission of Pakistan.
+As Local Governments have been the favourites of the military rulers and mostly elected under military rules, Local Governments enjoy little support of political parties.
+However, the 18th Constitutional Amendment passed in

+April 2010 by all parties represented in the Parliament had retained Article 140-A relating to devolution of power to local governments and expanded the provision to provide that elections to local governments shall be held by the Election Commission of Pakistan.
 In the past four years, however, new legislation for establishing a sustainable local government system in Pakistan has been hampered by sharp differences on the nature of the system among different provinces.
-The resultant delay has led to the re-emergence of the old bureaucratic system that denies the right to people to govern themselves at the local tier.
+The resultant delay has led to the reemergence of the old bureaucratic system that denies the right to people to govern themselves at the local tier.
 This runs contrary to the very principle of democracy, devolution and decentralisation that the 18th Constitutional Amendment upheld and through which provinces got their due rights.
 Whereas the Provincial Governments are entitled to make Local Government laws keeping in mind its own circumstances, the failure to revive these through Local Government election is a violation of Article 32 and 140-A of the Constitution.
 Concentrating powers at the provincial tiers, without devolving to the local tier is denying dividends of democracy and devolution to the public.